poojayadavcoder/poojayadavcoder/README.md

 ---

 💬 **Let’s Connect & Collaborate!**
-I’m always open to working on exciting frontend projects, sharing ideas, and learning new skills.
+I’m always open to working on exciting projects, sharing ideas, and learning new technologies.